 Burton pairs elite instincts with above-average footwork and a huge catch radius for someone only playing competitive ball a short time; His speed and agility makes him a big threat after the catch.
 247Sports‘ recruiting analyst Gabe Brooks says Burton “possesses all-conference potential with long-term NFL Draft ceiling” and compares him to Denver Broncos wide receiver Jerry Jeudy.

 Caleb Burton Highlights

-Whichever school lands this kid is getting a plug-and-play wideout with all the tools to be a 1,000-yard receiver at the college level.
+Whichever school lands this kid from the state of Texas is getting a plug-and-play wideout with all the tools to be a 1,000-yard receiver at the college level.

 On October 6, 2020, Caleb Burton cut his massive offer list to just 12 finalists.

 The finalists include: Florida Gators, Alabama Crimson Tide, Ohio State Buckeyes, Stanford Cardinal, Texas Longhorns, Clemson Tigers, Oklahoma Sooners, USC Trojans, LSU Tigers, Auburn Tigers, Oregon Ducks, and Georgia Bulldogs.